Tessellation: In nature

 The honeycomb is a well-known example of tessellation in nature with its hexagonal cells.

 In botany, the term "tessellate" describes a checkered pattern, for example on a flower petal, tree bark, or fruit.
-Flowers including the fritillary and some species of Colchicum are characteristically tessellate.
+Flowers including the fritillary, and some species of Colchicum, are characteristically tessellate.

 Many patterns in nature are formed by cracks in sheets of materials.
 These patterns can be described by Gilbert tessellations, also known as random crack networks.
 The Gilbert tessellation is a mathematical model for the formation of mudcracks, needle-like crystals, and similar structures.
-The model, named after Edgar Gilbert, allows cracks to form starting from randomly scattered over the plane; each crack propagates in two opposite directions along a line through the initiation point, its slope chosen at random, creating a tessellation of irregular convex polygons.
+The model, named after Edgar Gilbert, allows cracks to form starting from being randomly scattered over the plane; each crack propagates in two opposite directions along a line through the initiation point, its slope chosen at random, creating a tessellation of irregular convex polygons.
 Basaltic lava flows often display columnar jointing as a result of contraction forces causing cracks as the lava cools.
 The extensive crack networks that develop often produce hexagonal columns of lava.
 One example of such an array of columns is the Giant's Causeway in Northern Ireland.
 Tessellated pavement, a characteristic example of which is found at Eaglehawk Neck on the Tasman Peninsula of Tasmania, is a rare sedimentary rock formation where the rock has fractured into rectangular blocks.

 Other natural patterns occur in foams; these are packed according to Plateau's laws, which require minimal surfaces.
 Such foams present a problem in how to pack cells as tightly as possible: in 1887, Lord Kelvin proposed a packing using only one solid, the bitruncated cubic honeycomb with very slightly curved faces.
 In 1993, Denis Weaire and Robert Phelan proposed the Weaire–Phelan structure, which uses less surface area to separate cells of equal volume than Kelvin's foam.

 In puzzles and recreational mathematics

-Tessellations have given rise to many types of tiling puzzle, from traditional jigsaw puzzles (with irregular pieces of wood or cardboard) and the tangram to more modern puzzles which often have a mathematical basis.
+Tessellations have given rise to many types of tiling puzzle, from traditional jigsaw puzzles (with irregular pieces of wood or cardboard) and the tangram, to more modern puzzles that often have a mathematical basis.
 For example, polyiamonds and polyominoes are figures of regular triangles and squares, often used in tiling puzzles.
 Authors such as Henry Dudeney and Martin Gardner have made many uses of tessellation in recreational mathematics.
-For example, Dudeney invented the hinged dissection, while Gardner wrote about the rep-tile, a shape that can be dissected into smaller copies of the same shape.
+For example, Dudeney invented the hinged dissection, while Gardner wrote about the "rep-tile", a shape that can be dissected into smaller copies of the same shape.
 Inspired by Gardner's articles in Scientific American, the amateur mathematician Marjorie Rice found four new tessellations with pentagons.
 Squaring the square is the problem of tiling an integral square (one whose sides have integer length) using only other integral squares.
 An extension is squaring the plane, tiling it by squares whose sizes are all natural numbers without repetitions; James and Frederick Henle proved that this was possible.